kumeS/chatAI4R/README.md

 ## Description

-chatAI4R, chat-based Artificial Intelligence (AI) for R, is an R package designed to integrate the ChatGPT API and other APIs.
-This package aims to enable efficient data analysis and knowledge discovery based on a large language model (LLM)-based AI technique, ChatGPT.
-The package provides basic functions for the LLM usage and provides a set of functions capable of executing analysis methods for bioinformatics.
+chatAI4R is an R package designed to integrate the ChatGPT API and other APIs for artificial intelligence (AI) applications.
+The package leverages a large language model (LLM)-based AI technique, ChatGPT, enabling efficient data analysis and knowledge discovery. chatAI4R provides basic functions for LLM usage and a set of functions for executing bioinformatics analysis methods.

-chatAI4R is an experimental effort that aims to build applications using the basic functions in the chatAI4R package, in addition to building R functions that implement various LLM functions.
+chatAI4R is an experimental project that aims to build applications using its basic functions and to implement various LLM functions in R. The package is continuously being developed with a focus on extending its capabilities for bioinformatics analysis.

-Bioinformatics解析への拡張性を考えて開発を進めています。

 ## About this project and future developments

-- R language usage for AI API
+- AI API integration with R
   - OpenAI API (ChatGPT, Text embeddings)
   - DeepL API
-- LLM-based technique for bioinformatics
+- LLM-based techniques for bioinformatics
   - Genome analysis, protein structure prediction, gene expression analysis
   - Automated Analysis: Analysis Design, Statistics, Data Visualization, Discussion, Question Answering
   - Linguistic modeling of technical texts: natural language question answering